janverschelde/PHCpack/src/doc/source/options.rst

 polytopes gives a generically sharp upper bound on the number of isolated solutions with coordinates different from zero.

-The mixed volume :index:`mixed volume` of a tuple of Newton polytopes if defined as the coefficient in the expansion of the volume of a linear combination of Newton polytopes.
+The :index:`mixed volume` of a tuple of Newton polytopes is defined as the coefficient in the expansion of the volume of a linear combination of Newton polytopes.
 For example, for a 3-tuple of Newton polytopes: